Gadana1/Warehouse/README.md

 - **RBAC** - Every `/api` endpoint is protected by Permissions.
 Users have Roles, and Roles have Permissions.
 Hence, to access a protected endpoint, you need to do so with a user account with a Role that has granted the needed Permission.
 Permissions are in the format `Feature:Access`. e.g `User:Read-All` Grants access to view all Users.

-Permissions also support wildcards. e.g `Product:*` Grants access to all User features and `*:*` is an Administrator Permission and grants access to everything
+Permissions also support wildcards. e.g `Product:*` Grants access to all Product features and `*:*` is an Administrator Permission and grants access to everything

 - **Throttling** - All Endpoints are throttled to reduce chances of DDOS attacks - with a default of 60 requests every minute.
 Login and Registration endpoints however, have a default of 3 requests per minute.